tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 path-computation-error-no-dependent-server:
 : A base identity for indicating path computation error when one or more dependent path computation servers are unavailable.
-: The dependent path computation server could be a Backward-Recursive Path Computation (BRPC) downstream PCE or a child PCE.
+: The dependent path computation server could be a Backward-Recursive Path Computation (BRPC) downstream PCE, as defined in {{?RFC5441}}, or a child PCE, as defined in {{?RFC8685}}.

 The derived identities are defined in the "ietf-te-types" module, instead of an IANA-maintained module, because there are error reasons which are:

 1. applicable only to the TE YANG modules and not to PCEP environments (e.g., path-computation-error-no-topology);
 1. technology-specific (e.g., No RWA constraints met) which are better defined in technology-specific YANG modules;
-1. match more than one PCEP numbers in order to hide the details of the underlay PCE architecture (e.g., path-computation-error-no-dependent-server).
+1. match more than one PCEP number in order to hide the details of the underlay PCE architecture (e.g., path-computation-error-no-dependent-server).

 #### Protocol Origin {#protocol-origin}

-The "ietf-te-types" module contains the YANG reusable identities for the type of protocol origin as defined in {{!RFC5440}} and {{!RFC9012}}.

-It also defines the following additional YANG reusable identities for the type of protocol origin:
+The protocol origin identifies the protocol or mechanism a controller uses to instantiate a TE tunnel.
+To model this, the "ietf-te-types" module provides a set of reusable YANG identities.
+In addition to identities for protocols like PCEP {{!RFC5440}} and BGP {{!RFC9012}}, the module defines the following identity for tunnels created via an Application Programmable Interface (API):

 protocol-origin-api:
-: A base identity to be used when the type of protocol origin is an Application Programmable Interface (API).
+: A YANG identity used when the TE tunnel is instantiated through an API.

 ### Data Types